joshuatjoy/Plan-price-table/README.md

 # Plan-price-table
-My first tryout on the usage of the flexbox and reesponsive webpage.
+My first tryout on the usage of the flexbox and responsive webpage.